migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-09-26 Thu: Switched to work on the bridge: developing a new proxy contract to support transfers Solana <-> Harmony.
+Based on layerzero v2 endpoint.
+Design [overview](https://docs.layerzero.network/v2/developers/solana/oapp/overview).

 2024-09-25 Wed: Worked on command line utility for bridging ERC20 tokens (based on sdk [repo](https://github.com/harmony-one/layerzero-bridge.sdk)).
 Additional functionality will be network binary download, wallet creation etc

 2024-09-24 Tue: Redeployed contracts with new fixes, adding more tokens and ux fixes according to Aaron's review.
 Tested the [pano cli](https://github.com/polymorpher/pano) tool from Aaron.
 Synced with Li and Aaron about next goals.